 For example, SugarBearHair has been known to work with the same influencers on more than one occasion.

 This increases the authenticity of the content that influencers create as their followers feel that they truly have a personal connection with the brand.
 Such endorsements are likely to bring in more conversions.

-So, make sure to keep in touch with your influencers, even when your campaign is over.
+That’s why, whenever you’re working with influencers, you shouldn’t stay in touch with them, even when your campaign is over.
 Send them free samples of your products from time to time, share coupons, or invitations to exclusive events.
 Also, promote them to your networks.
 A mutually beneficial relationship is likely to make your campaigns more successful.

-When you work with influencers, remember to keep their best interests at heart.
+When you’re working with influencers, remember to keep their best interests at heart.
 Only if they feel valued and appreciated will they be willing to put their best effort into your campaigns.
 This is the key to driving successful long-term partnerships with your influencers.

 Also, for the success of your campaigns, remember to approach relevant influencers only after you have vetted them carefully.
 Use warm introductions and personalize your messages.
 Don’t forget to communicate your goals clearly and compensate them fairly for their work.

 Can you think of any other best practices to follow when working with influencers?
 Share your thoughts with us below, and don’t forget to download our free influencer outreach templates here